Upcoming Events at the Maine Historical Society

 While learning about several sites in downtown Portland, guests are presented with the area's historic narrative on a walk down to the waterfront.
 (Daily June 17th—Sep 30th at 1:30pm weather permitting, $10.00 adults, Tour size limited: 1st come 1st serve, $15.00 combo Longfellow House ticket, Call for group bookings) .

 This 45-minute tour of the Brown Research Library, fully renovated in 2009, takes participants throughout the first floor reading room and behind-the-scenes into the archive, normally closed to the public.
-Head of Library Services Nicholas Noyes covers the history of the building, architectural details, the basics of doing research in the library, and even shares a few treasures from the collection.
+Nicholas Noyes, Curator of Library Collections, covers the history of the building, architectural details, the basics of doing research in the library, and even shares a few treasures from the collection.
 (First Wednesdays in Jan, March, May, July, Sept, Nov, at 12PM.
 Sign up in advance by sending an email to firstname.lastname@example.org.)

 A Maine Memory Network staff member provides an in-depth review of content and search functions on Maine's premier statewide digital museum.
 Bring a laptop or tablet (optional) and search as you go.
 (Third Wednesdays in Feb, May, Aug, and Nov, at 12PM.
 Sign up in advance by sending an email to email@example.com.)